 The claim: People learn better when taught in their preferred "learning style."

 The evidence: No evidence supports this.
 Dozens of studies show matching instruction to supposed learning style doesn't improve outcomes.
+For a full breakdown of persistent misconceptions, see learning myths that refuse to die.

 What's true: